 To learn more about processing based on consent of the data subject, check out our comprehensive guide to GDPR consent.

-This article will cover the comparatively nebulous sixth point in the above list, walking you through the meaning of legitimate interests according to the GDPR, along with some real-life examples and questions you can ask yourself to determine if processing based on legitimate interests applies to you.
+This article will cover the comparatively nebulous sixth point in the above list, walking you through the meaning of data protection legitimate interests according to the GDPR, along with some real-life examples and questions you can ask yourself to determine if processing based on legitimate interests applies to you.

-1. What Are Legitimate Interests?
+1. What is GDPR Legitimate Interest?

-Legitimate interests are any relevant interests that provide a benefit to a party involved in the processing of data.
+GDPR legitimate interest is any relevant interests that provide a benefit to a party involved in the processing of data.
 Such parties may be individual, commercial, or even societal interests — and include yours, as site owner and data processor.

 Put simply, a legitimate interest is something that serves to your benefit.